blenderous/blenderous.github.io/cv.md

 Apart from the period when I used to do freelance work, I have 2 and a half years of experience.

 ### Netcom computers India Pvt.
 Ltd. *(As a web developer - Jan 2018 to Mar 2019)*
-- Enhanced their main webiste http://netcomcomputers.com
+- Enhanced their main website http://netcomcomputers.com
 - Created a short one page website for their Mediaworks business (site hasn't been hosted yet)
 - Created a website for Kevin's Production which is all about kids and activities for kids (site hasn't been hosted).